Botspot/unicode-art/README.md

     ```
     file /usr/lib/aarch64-linux-gnu/libicudata.so | sed -n 's/.*libicudata.so.//p'
     ```
     If it is 66 or greater, then everything should render correctly.
+2. Question: `Can I make these special characters appear correctly in my web browser my favorite text editor?`
+    Answer: Yes!
+Just follow [this tutorial](https://pi-apps.io/install-app/install-color-emoji-font-on-raspberry-pi/) to get the right font package installed.
+Then close and re-open your programs.